eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ## General Observations

-Code is generally well-structured and readable.
-The Github linked project is easy and successful to install, but an error was encountered during the installation phase of the app project.
-An error was received in the unit tests of the project.
-Manual tests fail for making a delegation using the casper signer.
-These errors prevent the project from succeeding.
+The coding is well structured and readable.
+Github site setup is easy and successful.

 # Final Conclusion
-The project provides the most of the functionalities described in the grant application and milestone acceptance criteria.
-The reviewer praises the OP for the general stability and the fluid user experience of the app.
-However, it is recommended to fix test errors in the lib file.
-Also the "delegate using casper signer" in the milestone doesn't work properly.
-Thus, in the reviewer's opinion, this submission should fail.
+Overall, the project was well prepared.
+The documentation and the process are well explained and the project can be started easily. however, there were difficulties as the milestones were not clearly explained.
+The reviewer may find it difficult to understand.
+More details are suggested.
 # Recommendation

 Recommendation | FAIL